“Forgotten Hollywood”- A Happy Hallow’s Eve…

 Manny P. here… Barbara_Kent_Stars_of_the_Photoplay

 And then there were none… The last film star from Hollywood’s Silent Era has died.
 Barbara Kent had a substantial career before Jolson uttered his first words on screen in 1927.
-She also dabbled in movies during the advent of cinema’s Golden Age before retiring in 1935.
+She also dabbled in movies during the advent of the Studio Era before retiring in 1935.

 Barbara Kent was a Canadian-born student, who won the Miss Hollywood Pageant in 1925, the same year she graduated from Hollywood High School.
 Universal Studios contracted the teen later that year.
 Her major film debut was impressive portraying a femme fetale opposite John Gilbert and Greta Garbo in Flesh and the Devil.
 She excelled in comedies playing opposite Harold Lloyd, Reginald Denny, Oliver Hardy, and Rex - the Wonder Horse!
 BARBARA KENT